jdmendoza/jdmendoza.github.io/about.md

 title: About Me
 ---

-**Bio.** Current a Data Analyst at LendingClub.
+**Bio.** Currently a Data Analyst at LendingClub.
 Previously, I was a data scientist at Metis where I worked on projects like deep learning for time series data, clustering methods for [startup recommendation](https://jdmendoza.github.io/2019/02/07/discover-startups.html) and an [iPhone resale tool](https://jdmendoza.github.io/2018/10/14/iphone-tool.html).
 Before that I was an applications engineer at ON Semiconductor where I helped in hardware design and automation + data analysis.
 I graduated from Santa Clara University with my BSEE in 2015 and MSEE in 2016 with my specialization in control theory.
 My advisor was [Dr. Maryam Khanbaghi](https://www.scu.edu/engineering/faculty/khanbaghi-maryam/).

 Feel free to tweet me, email me, LinkedIn message.